Explore great breweries and the adventures within.

 See a full beer style guide with which glassware to use at craftbeer.com.
 The Beer Judge Certification Program (BJCP) is the go-to resource for competition oriented style notes (view the full style guidelines here).

 Every year the Great American Beer Festival awards U.S. craft breweries with gold, silver, and bronze medals by style.
-We've mapped this year's winners, how many will you visit?

 The Great American Beer Festival is like the Oscars for beer, and takes place in Denver every fall (late September/early October).
 It's a great place to see what new flavors are popular and identify up and coming breweries in the US.
 It's a craft beer lover's dream, and members of the American Homebrewer's Association (AHA) get early access to tickets and can participate in special events like a brewer's dinner.